openshift/rosa/docs/rosa_create_machinepool.md

 ```
   -c, --cluster string         Name or ID of the cluster to add the machine pool to (required).
+      --enable-autoscaling     Enable autoscaling for the machine pool.
   -h, --help                   help for machinepool
       --instance-type string   Instance type that should be used. (default "m5.xlarge")
       --labels string          Labels for machine pool.
 Format should be a comma-separated list of 'key=value'.
 This list will overwrite any modifications made to Node labels on an ongoing basis.
+      --max-replicas int       Maximum number of machines for the machine pool.
+      --min-replicas int       Minimum number of machines for the machine pool.
       --name string            Name for the machine pool (required).
-      --replicas int           Count of machines for this machine pool (required when autoscaling is disabled).
+      --replicas int           Count of machines for the machine pool (required when autoscaling is disabled).
-      --enable-autoscaling     Enable autoscaling for the machine pool.
-      --min-replicas int       Minimun number  machines for this machine pool (required when autoscaling is enabled).
-      --max-replicas int       Maximun number  machines for this machine pool (required when autoscaling is enabled).
       --taints string          Taints for machine pool.
 Format should be a comma-separated list of 'key=value:ScheduleType'.
 This list will overwrite any modifications made to Node taints on an ongoing basis.
 ```